amrsekilly/amrsekilly.github.io/content/posts/2020-06-20-whats-this-blog-gonna-be-about/index.md

   />
 </div>

-I started that by creating my [Youtube channel](https://youtube.com/amrsekilly), and getting envolved with the tech community in Egypt and the middle-east by providing mentorship, and contributing to the community on social media, events, etc.
+I started that by creating my [YouTube channel](https://youtube.com/amrsekilly), and getting involved with the tech community in Egypt and the middle-east by providing mentorship, and contributing to the community on social media, events, etc.

 > So, I'm planning to continue doing that in this blog.
 By sharing technical content, and also sharing more about my remote work lifestyle.

 # A little about myself

 I'm originally from Alexandria Egypt